 Andrew Hall started as an assistant professor at the Institute of Anatomy in 2013, holding a double affiliation with the Medical and Science Faculties.
 In 2019, he was promoted to associate professor ad personam.

-The activities of his research group are focused on the development and application of live imaging approaches, including intravital microscopy, to elucidate dynamic cellular mechanisms of kidney diseases, with the long-term goal of developing new therapeutic strategies.
-He has a particular interest in the roles of mitochondria in kidney disease pathways.
+The activities of his research group are focused on the development and application of advanced imaging approaches, including intravital microscopy, to elucidate dynamic cellular mechanisms of kidney diseases, with the long-term goal of developing new diagnostic and therapeutic strategies.

 Andrew Hall studied physiology and medicine at the University of Cambridge, UK, graduating in 2000.
-After initial junior doctor posts, he specialised in nephrology.
+After initial junior doctor posts, he specialized in nephrology.
 He undertook a PhD in renal physiology at the University College London (UCL), and in 2009 was appointed as a Clinical Lecturer at the UCL Centre for Nephrology.
-He completed his specialist training in nephrology in 2012 and has worked as a consultant nephrologist in parallel to his research work since then.
+He completed his specialist training in nephrology in 2012 and has worked as a consultant (attending) nephrologist in parallel to his research work.